Reviewing 8 Albums From My Vinyl Collection

 The Strawbs Bursting At The Seams.
 I remember going to see The Strawbs in Bristol when their first album Just a Collection of Antiques and Curios was released in 1970.
 I was 15!
 This was a completely different type of music from anything else I had heard then and I was hooked.
 I have nearly all of The Strawbs music on vinyl and have seen them at least 5 times.
 Brilliant musicians.

 So there you have it, a bit of reminiscing this week.
 Vinyl scratches its way through the tracks, some albums are warped and somehow still mange to be played.
 A big CLUNK as side one finishes and the needle glides back to its resting place.
 I get up and the album is “turned over” to play side 2.

-This counts as exercise in my book as I have no remote control for the record player, so I have to leave my desk and walkover to it!
+This counts as exercise in my book as I have do not have a remote control for the record player, so I have to leave my desk and walk over to it!